ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

 We need to implement the recommendations by circleci to add authentication - see [using Docker Authenticated Pulls](https://circleci.com/docs/2.0/private-images/)

-As this will significantly hamper our ability to run builds in CircleCI, this needs to be implemented.
+This will significantly hamper our ability to run builds in CircleCI without action.

 Fortunately, we have access to a DockerHub organisation in the MoJ.
 The steps below show you how to go about creating and using a service user for OPG repos.